Measles, Mumps and Rubella Virus Vaccine Live

 How it is given

-M-M-R II is usually injected just under the skin (subcutaneously) of the upper arm by a doctor or trained nurse.
+M-M-R II is usually injected just under the skin or into the muscle (subcutaneously or intramuscularly) of the upper arm or in the area of the outer thigh by a doctor or trained nurse.

 The vaccine should not be injected directly into blood vessels (intravascularly).

-M-M-R II is usually given once to people 12-15 months of age or older.
+M-M-R II is usually given once to people 12months of age or older.
 If the vaccine is given to children younger than 12 months old, a second injection should be given on or after 15 months of age.

-Keep a record of your child's vaccinations and update this after each injection.
+Keep a record of your child's vaccinations and update this a

 Keep your child's follow-up appointment with your doctor or clinic.
 It is important for your child to have the follow-up dose of M-M-R II, if indicated, at the appropriate time to make sure the vaccine has the best chance of providing protection against measles, mumps and rubella.